 - Environmental Factors: climate change strategy, energy management, water stewardship, circular waste strategies, etc.

-- Social Factors: human rights and compliance with labor standards in the value chain, employee engagement, diversity equity & inclusion, health and safety, training, and community engagement, etc.
+- Social Factors: human rights and compliance with labor standards in the value chain, employee engagement, diversity equity & inclusion, health and safety, training, community engagement, etc.

 - Governance Factors: business ethics, anti-corruption, data privacy, cybersecurity, risk management practices, ESG oversight, and board practices, etc.